Draw Lines and Boxes

 - bcolor can use 0xRRGGBB values

-- Avoid the menu area and do not exceed the maximum display index number
+- Avoid the menu area and do not exceed a display index number of 16

-- Delete all draw-box commands from cache buffer using setmenu --draw-box=
+- To delete all draw-box commands from cache buffer use setmenu --draw-box=

 set bINDEX= ;; set bx= ;; set by= ;; set bwidth= ;; set bheight= ;; set bpixels= ;; set bcolor=